ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 **Coding Automation**
 Using generative AI to automatically generate and test software code for constructing analytical models, freeing data scientists to focus on higher-level tasks.

+**Column-based Database**
+A type of NoSQL database that organizes data in cells grouped as columns, often used for systems requiring high write request volume and storage of time-series or IoT data.

 **Comma-Separated Values (CSV) / Tab-Separated Values (TSv)**
 Commonly used format for storing tabular data as plain text where either the comma or the tab separates each value.